 - Vegetarian Thanksgiving Dinner on a Sheet Pan

 Or top this mashed cauliflower with our favorite vegan gravy recipe!

 - 1 large head cauliflower 2 to 3 lb

 - ¼ tsp each salt and pepper

 - 4 Tbsp unsalted butter 55 g

-- Start up a large pot of boiling water.
-Chop the cauliflower into golfball sized chunks, removing the tough inner stem.
-Add a pinch of salt and the cauliflower to the boiling water, and cook for 6 to 10 minutes, or until cauliflower is fork tender.
+- Steam: Start up a large pot of boiling water, with a steamer basket positioned over it.
+Chop the cauliflower into chunks, removing the tough inner stem.
+Transfer to the steamer basket, cover with a lid, and cook for 15 minutes, or until cauliflower is fork-tender.

-- Add butter to a pan (use a light colored pan if possible so you can see the change in color) and place over low/medium heat.
-Melt butter, then add chopped sage leaves.
+- Brown Butter (optional): Meanwhile, add butter to a pan (use a light colored pan if possible so you can see the change in color) and place over low/medium heat.
+Melt butter, then add minced garlic.
 Continue cooking.
 Butter will first bubble, then after 5 or so minutes will begin to darken.
 When little dark bits begin to form and the butter has darkened to the color of light caramel, remove from heat.
-Pour brown butter and sage over cauliflower and serve immediately.

 - Puree: Place cauliflower, cream cheese, salt, and pepper in a food processor and puree until smooth and creamy.

 - Serve: Serve warm, optionally topped with a drizzle of brown butter.